Nr44suessauer/nr44suessauer.github.io/nuxt-app/content/projects/i_scan.md

 ### The Concept

-The conceptual foundation of this 3D scanner is a modular, highly adaptable architecture
+The conceptual foundation of this 3D scanner is a modular, highly adaptable structure
 that integrates movable and stationary modules for precise, customizable, and efficient object digitization.
 Central is the dynamic interaction between modules, each with spatial awareness and distinct degrees of freedom,
-enabling the system to overcome the limitations of conventional fixed-array scanners.
+enabling the system to overcome the limitations of conventional fixed array scanners.

 Movable modules traverse the Z-axis with high positional accuracy,
-guided by user-defined or algorithmically determined center points in 3D space.
+guided by user defined or algorithmically determined center points in 3D space.
 At each increment, these modules reorient their sensors (e.g., cameras)
 so their optical axes converge on the current target center.
 This is achieved through coordinated actuation of stepper motors (linear displacement)